kitchens2tables/MVP-Code/wp-content/plugins/woocommerce-ajax-cart/readme.txt

 * Allow to change quantities in shop, minicart and single product pages [view demo](https://youtu.be/a4w8wNlZhxk)
 * Make the `Add to cart` button to perform with AJAX, without full page reload [view demo](https://youtu.be/o0VPfMCIctc)
+* Faster AJAX reload call when change quantities in Cart page
+* Option to lock quantity inputs to allow only change using plus and minus buttons

+If you looking for a similar but with much more features please try [WooCommerce Better Usability](https://wordpress.org/plugins/woo-better-usability) plugin.

 == Installation ==